PatttF/5yn7h_/README.md

 	- No custom UI; all parameters are exposed to the host/DAW
 	- All sliders and controls are automatable

-- **Robust Engine Selector:**
-	- Integer parameter, robust to host quirks
-	- Always allows engine 0 (Sine) to be selected
-	- Out-of-range or fractional values are clamped and rounded

-## Parameter Defaults

-- Filter Wet: **0** (fully dry)
-- Engine: **0** (Sine)
-- All other parameters: sensible musical defaults

 ## Usage

 1. Load the plugin in your DAW or plugin host.
 2. Use the host’s parameter controls to select engines and adjust effects/filters.
-3. All features are accessible via the host’s UI.

 ## License
 MIT